harrycresswell/harry/site/content/notes/what-can-we-learn-from-shortcuts.md

----
-title: "What can we learn from shortcuts?"
-date: 2018-04-27T23:25:36+01:00
-tags: ["Productivity"]
++++
-description: "People are resourceful, they will always find the low friction routes, to save money and time.
-Design for a real need at low friction."
+title = "What can we learn from shortcuts?" date = 2018-04-27T23:25:36+01:00 tags = ["Productivity"] description = "People are resourceful, they will always find the low friction routes, to save money and time.
+Design for a real need at low friction." syndicate = "false"
----
++++

 These are my notes from [What can we learn from shortcuts](https://www.ted.com/talks/tom_hulme_what_can_we_learn_from_shortcuts), a TED Talk by designer and Google Ventures Partner [Tom Hulme](https://twitter.com/thulme).